rmbmp717/HW_JPEGenc/README.md

 By leveraging the high-level description of DSLX and the low-level implementation of Verilog HDL, the project pursues an efficient and flexible hardware design.

 *Note: This project was created for educational and experimental purposes.
 Advanced production features and high-speed optimizations are topics for future consideration.*
+*Note: This project was created for educational and experimental purposes.
+Advanced production features and high-speed optimizations are topics for future consideration.
+Code is currently being refactored.*

 ## Directories